glados-egg/glados/README.md

 The error messages eventually (randomly) suggest that you don't know what the error numbers do.
 Not what they 'mean'; what they 'do'.
 Errors can actually DO something?
 So type in those numbers.
 Wait.
 You get told you win, but wait a bit longer.
 You get your all-so-precious piece of icing-covered pastry!
 Those numbers at the end of the cake are directly related to the date that AI participant applications stopped being processed.
 That is the date that btcoin began, which is the virtual and anonymous currency you can trade for other things of value.
 The obvious string of characters at the very ending is your 'key' to claim your 'cake'.

-If a slice of cake costs about five, maybe something worth the same amount can be accepted by the winner to exchange for a rewarding slice of cake from their local purveyor of pastries?
-(Yes, I'm just giving the winner a bitcoin wallet and its key to take, which is loaded with about five Canadian dollars, which is the equivalent of you getting your precious cake.
+Something can be accepted by the winner to exchange for a rewarding slice of cake from their local purveyor of pastries.
+The winner gets a bitcoin wallet and key to take, which is loaded with about five Canadian dollars, which is the equivalent of getting cake.
 Anyone can see if that wallet is claimed yet on the blockchain.
-You didn't think I would lie to you about the cake, did you?
-What DID GLaDOS tell you?)

 ## EVEN MORE SPOILER: